-So, back to salt: a person can only survive for around four weeks without salt, less than that, if he sweats.
+So, back to salt: a person can only survive for around four weeks without salt, or even less than that, if they sweat.
 Perspiration is virtually the only way the body excretes salt.
 Our kidneys are very effective at maintaining salt levels in our bodies.
 Of course, from a taste perspective, salt is wonderfully addictive.
-Take a look at Eat Chocolate To Lose Weight Page.
+Take a look at Eat Chocolate To Lose Weight page.

 Why We Love Sugar Fat and Salt

 The smell of vinegar, mixed with salt, on hot fries, is undeniably pleasant.
 Salt is used to flavour hundreds of dishes.
 It is both incredibly tasty, and incredibly dangerous.
-If you consume too much, of course, it will kill you.
-It is widely accepted that excess salt consumption will result in an elevated risk of both Stroke and Heart Disease.
-But we literally can’t live without it.
-We are all addicted.
+If you consume too much, of course, it can possibly kill you.
+It is widely accepted that excess salt consumption will result in an elevated risk of both stroke and heart disease.
+But, at the same time, we literally can’t live without it.

 So what about Sugar?

-Sugar is so good at disguise.
-You will find plentiful amounts hiding undercover.
-As an example, it’s hiding away in bread, and fruit.
-Think about pasta, potatoes, and many root vegetables.
-Have you ever wondered why fried onions smell and taste so good…?
-Well, it’s all down to sugar…as they are fried they caramelise!
+Sugar is so good at disguise, often hiding undercover.
+Of course it’s easy to recognise that there is sugar in fruit, because fruit tastes sweet.
+However, how many people realise that there is also sugar in savoury foods such as bread, pasta, potatoes and many root vegetables.
+Have you ever wondered why fried onions smell and taste so good?
+Well, it’s all down to sugar: as they are fried, they caramelise!
 Sugar rots your teeth, and is as addictive as either cocaine, or morphine.
 And yet we carry on…

 Why We Love Sugar Fat and Salt